Goal To protect investor purchasing power by providing real return in excess of CPI over the course of different market environments

 Before investing, consider the product's investment objectives, risks, charges and expenses.
 Contact your advisor or Pioneer Investments for a prospectus or summary prospectus containing this information.
 Read it carefully.
 To obtain a free prospectus or summary prospectus and for information on any Pioneer fund, please download here.

-* Effective June 1, Pioneer Multi-Asset Real Return Fund will be renamed Pioneer Flexible Opportunities Fund.
+* Effective June 1, Pioneer Multi-Asset Real Return Fund was renamed Pioneer Flexible Opportunities Fund.